larayeung/standardblog/abcusdaccountability/readme.md

 3. ABCUSD Administrators have broken the social contract over and over again by misrepresenting what is said in that office.

 4. It's the administrator that has the final say over the official report about what is said in that room.
 Disputing that official report after the fact is almost impossible without a recording device.

+**Option Three: Safety In Numbers**

+Unless a student's family is financially well-off, it is a most likely a bad idea to go with option 2.
+Here, we present a third option: Perpetual recording notifications.

 ## The Constitution